 - US citizen or permanent resident

-- Not delinquent on a federal loan, including SBA loans
+- Not delinquent on a federal loan, not including student loans

-- No federal loan defaults in the past seven years
+- No federal loan defaults in the past seven years, not including student loans

 - Not currently in bankruptcy proceedings

 - Not currently facing criminal proceedings or incarcerated

-- No felony or misdemeanor charges or convictions against a minor in the past seven years
+- No financial felony charges in the past five years

 - Legally able and willing to complete the application